Updated March 28, 2023

-- Alpha testing: Alpha testing is a common type of software testing which is widely used.
-The main goal of this testing is to find all possible errors before releasing it to the customer or into the market.
+- Alpha testing: It is a common type of software testing which is widely used.
+The main goal of this testing is to find all possible errors before releasing them to the customer or into the market.
 This testing is performed by the testing team at the developer site.
 Alpha testing is performed at the end of the software development phase but before the beta testing.

 - Beta testing: Beta testing is also known as the last stage of testing.
-It is done by the users.
-After the product or software is developed, it is given to users to provide feedback on the same.
-Continuous feedback from users is collected and issues are fixed.
+The users do it.
+After the product or software is developed, users are given to provide feedback on the same.
+Continuous feedback from users is collected, and issues are fixed.

 Non-functional testing involves the following testing types:

 Let’s discuss those non-functional testing types one by one:

 - Documentation testing: In documentation testing, documents are evaluated to check the requirements of the software.
 Documentation includes various test cases, test plans, approaches, and strategies.
 This testing helps to evaluate the test coverage and required test efforts.